Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Conclusion

 We have presented GenWAGs, a generalization of the class of weakly acyclic games.
 We have demonstrated by example that this generalization is non-trivial, in the sense that there are examples of games that are GenWAGs but not weakly acyclic, and furthermore the class of GenWAGs does not include all games with pure Nash equilibrium.
-We have argued that the class of GenWAGs is practically relevant for exploratory multi-agent learning applications because of its connection to the satisficing Markov chain, and we have provided multiple sufficient conditions for a game to be generalized weakly acyclic.
+We showed that the class of GenWAGs is practically relevant for exploratory multi-agent learning applications because of its connection to the satisficing Markov chain, and we have provided multiple sufficient conditions for a game to be generalized weakly acyclic.
+We then presented positive implications for learning.

-As an open question for future work, we ask whether the existence of a pure Nash equilibrium that is strict is a sufficient condition for a game to be generalized weakly acyclic when there are at least three players.